jviosca/Visualizing-and-predicting-successful-SpaceX-flights/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+You will need to install Dash library to run the Dashboard app locally.
+Otherwise, there should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using a dataset about obesity and lifestyle habits created by researchers in Colombia, Peru and Mexico (Mendoza Palechor F and De La Hoz, 2019, see Kaggle link below) to better understand:

-1. What factors do have a higher influence on becoming overweight (i.e, what factors better predict a high Body Mass Index): lifestyle habits or the genetic makeup of the individual?
-2. Among lifestyle habits, which are more strongly associated with overweight: eating habits or an inactive (i.e. lack of physical exercise) lifestyle?
-3. Can fasting be a useuful approach for weight management?
+This is my capstone project for the IBM Data Science Professional certificate, which I completed in August 2022.
+Here, we run a complete Data Science process from data collection, wrangling, visualization, modeling, evaluation and deployment with the aim to visualize and predict succesfull SpaceX launches.

+Essentially, the question that we pursued in this project was: what factors do predict better a succesfull SpaceX rocket launch, meaning launch and subsequent landing?
+The features we analyzed included rocket characteristics and launch localization.

 ## File Descriptions <a name="files"></a>

-There is a notebook available here to showcase work related to the above questions.
-The notebook contains the data wrangling, visualization and modeling process.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There are several Jupyter notebooks, one Dash app python file and a pdf report.
+Files are numbered sequentially following the specific Data Science stage to which they correspond.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://jvros.com.es/index.php/en/on-the-roots-of-overweight-nature-or-nurture/).
+The final report can be found in the file named 'capstone-story-report.pdf'.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information at the Kaggle link where the dataset is available [here](https://www.kaggle.com/code/mpwolke/obesity-levels-life-style/notebook).
-There are also 2 research papers describing the creation of the dataset (see 'References' section at the end of the notebook).
+The dataset was sourced by IBM and usage permissions should be enquiried directly to them.
 Otherwise, feel free to use the code here as you would like!